In SSC, an LP problem can be solved using different formats.

 }

-else if(solution_type==SolutionType.OPTIMUM) {
+else if(solution_type==SolutionType.OPTIMAL) {

 // this section will never be reached as it has been set